-Please see the links to the left to access more Safeguarding Information.
+Please see the links to the right to access more Safeguarding Information.

 CRESWELL JUNIOR SCHOOL SAFEGUARDING STATEMENT

 At Creswell the health, safety and wellbeing of all of our children is our highest priority.
 Parents and families send their children to our school each day, trusting us to provide a secure environment in which their children will flourish.
 We do everything we can to ensure that this expectation is a reality in our school.